If you’re teaching kids how to rhyme, these free rhyme clip cards are a helpful addition to any literacy center or word work station.

 Then, to take the learning further, I asked the class to think of another word that rhymes with the picture.
 They came up with all sorts of fun answers: rake, lake, make, take, mistake, bake…

-We repeated the activity with a couple of other cards and then I placed the cards and clothespins at a table so students could work on it independently.
+We repeated the activity with a couple of other cards and then I placed the rhyme clip cards and clothespins at a table so students could work on it independently.

 Grab Your Set

 Ready to play?!
-Click the blue button below to download your free copy and then hop over and snag a copy of our Rhyming Activity Pack too!
+Click the blue button below to download your free copy and then hop over and snag our Emergent Readers Bundle when your little one is ready to start reading!